Church of the Blessed Hope: Background

 Benjamin Wilson spent his early life in Halifax, England.
-Benjamin, with his brothers, Joseph, John, and James, questioned the teachings of their local Baptist church and "became convinced that the promises to Abraham were central to salvation".
-Benjamin and James moved their families to Geneva, Illinois in 1844.
-Brothers John and Joseph came to Geneva around 1849.
-Together they started a church in Geneva.
-Because of adopting a stance against military service, there was a need to adopt an "official" name during the Civil War.
-The name "Church of God of the Abrahamic Faith", suggested by Benjamin Wilson, was chosen.
-The work of the Wilsons led to a number of congregations from Ohio to California (where Benjamin later moved), but no central organization.
-John Thomas, founder of the Christadelphians, was also a British emigrant who had been associated with the Campbellite movement in Illinois.
-Thomas and Wilson first corresponded by letter from 1846-1856 then met and were in active fellowship from 1856-1862.
-However, in 1863 a disagreement between the two men concerning the judgment seat and the resurrection caused the groups associated with them to separate, and the rift was confirmed when the two groups registered (for the purposes of conscientious objection in the American Civil War) with different names in 1865.
-The Church of the Blessed Hope began as a local congregation in Cleveland, Ohio.
-It was organized on October 4, 1863.
-Mark Allen, a missionary of the Church of God Abrahamic Faith movement from Woburn, Massachusetts, led fourteen Ohioans in founding this body.
-Congregations were soon afterward established in Salem and Unionville, and these congregations incorporated themselves as the Church of the Blessed Hope in 1888.
-All these congregations still exist, although the Cleveland body has moved to Chesterland.
-The leader of the Cleveland congregation from 1922–1927 was a Christadelphian.
-The Church of the Blessed Hope and the Church of God of the Abrahamic Faith were different in name, but part of the same movement.
-By the early 20th century, the movement had grown to over 200 congregations in about a dozen states.
-They were only a loose fellowship of churches.
-Some ties were maintained by state conferences and a periodical, The Restitution.
-When Benjamin Wilson retired in 1869 he left his The Gospel Banner to be merged with his nephew Thomas Wilson's Herald of the Coming Kingdom and Bible Instructor, which was renamed in The Restitution in 1871 and published by Thomas Wilson and W.D.
-St. Clair in Chicago.
-In 1911 the five man Ministerial Association objected to the next editor of The Restitution, A. R. Underwood of Plymouth Indiana, leading to a severing of fellowship of the churches.
-The majority followed those opposed to Underwood, led by L. E. Connor, and they added two doctrines to their statement of faith - universal resurrection and open communion.
-Later, they also added the belief in a personal devil.
-The majority regrouped in 1921 and organized the Church of God (General Conference) (CoGGC) publishing a new magazine The Restitution Herald, published in Oregon, Illinois.
-Five congregations (three in Ohio and one each in Kentucky and Indiana) rejected these doctrinal additions and stood for the old Geneva Statement of Faith, now publishing The Restitution from Cleveland, Ohio.
-The minority congregations maintained ties, and in 1966 four of the then six churches adopted a uniform doctrinal statement.
-In 1976 these six churches (informally known as CGAF) began to gather for an annual gathering, which is now held each year in August at various colleges in Ohio.
+Along with his brothers—Joseph, John, and James—he questioned the teachings of their local Baptist church and became convinced that the biblical promises to Abraham were central to salvation.
+In 1844, Benjamin and James Wilson emigrated with their families to Geneva, Illinois; John and Joseph followed around 1849.
+Together, the brothers established a church in Geneva.

+During the American Civil War, the group's opposition to military service required the adoption of an official denominational name for purposes of conscientious objection.
+At Benjamin's suggestion, the name Church of God of the Abrahamic Faith was adopted.
+Through the efforts of the Wilson family, congregations were established across the United States, from Ohio to California, where Benjamin later relocated.
+These congregations functioned without a centralized organizational structure.

+Benjamin maintained correspondence from 1846 to 1856 with John Thomas, the founder of the Christadelphians, whom he later met in person.
+From 1856 to 1862, the two men and their associated congregations were in fellowship.
+In 1863, however, a theological disagreement concerning the Judgment Seat of Christ and the scope of resurrection and accountability led to a division between the groups.
+This separation was formalized in 1865, when the respective groups registered under different names for conscientious objection during the Civil War.

+The CBH originated as a local congregation in Cleveland, Ohio, and was formally organized on October 4, 1863.
+The church was founded by fourteen individuals under the leadership of Mark Allen, a missionary associated with the Church of God of the Abrahamic Faith movement from Woburn, Massachusetts.
+Additional congregations were soon established in Salem and Unionville, Ohio, and in 1888 these congregations incorporated collectively as the CBH.
+All three congregations continue to exist, although the Cleveland congregation later relocated to Chesterland, Ohio.
+From 1922 to 1927, the Cleveland congregation was led by a minister affiliated with the Christadelphians.

+Although the CBH and the Church of God of the Abrahamic Faith differed in name, they were part of the same broader movement.
+By the early twentieth century, the movement comprised more than 200 congregations across approximately twelve U.S. states, operating as a loose fellowship.
+Limited organizational cohesion was maintained through state conferences and the publication of a shared periodical, The Restitution.

+Following Benjamin's retirement in 1869, his publication The Gospel Banner was merged with Herald of the Coming Kingdom and Bible Instructor, edited by his nephew Thomas Wilson.
+The merged publication was renamed The Restitution in 1871 and was published in Chicago by Thomas and W. D. St. Clair.

+In 1911, disagreement arose within the movement's five-member ministerial association over the appointment of A. R. Underwood of Plymouth, Indiana, as editor of The Restitution.
+This dispute resulted in a severing of fellowship among the churches.
+The majority faction, led by L. E. Connor, adopted two additional doctrinal positions to their statement of faith: universal resurrection and open communion.
+Additionally, they later affirmed the literal and personal existence of Satan.
+In 1921, this majority reorganized as the Church of God (General Conference) (CoGGC) and began publishing a new periodical, The Restitution Herald, in Oregon, Illinois.

+Three congregations in Ohio and one from both Kentucky and Indiana rejected these doctrinal additions and retained the earlier Geneva Statement of Faith.
+These churches continued publishing The Restitution from Cleveland.
+The minority congregations maintained informal ties, and in 1966 four of the six congregations adopted a uniform doctrinal statement.
+Beginning in 1976, these churches—informally known as the Church of God of the Abrahamic Faith—began holding annual gatherings, which continue to be held each August at various colleges in Ohio.